 Director compensation is evaluated and recommended by the Compensation Committee and approved by the Board of Directors.
-Non-employee directors receive cash and equity compensation for committee attendance, premiums for serving as chairpersons of certain committees, and may receive equity grants in the form of stock options and awards.
+Non-employee directors receive cash and equity compensation for committee attendance and premiums for serving as chairpersons of certain committees.
+They may also receive equity grants in the form of stock options and awards.

 Director compensation is paid in a 50/50 split of cash and stock awards.
 The monthly Board meeting fee is \$1,610 per director.
-In addition to the \$1,610 monthly Board meeting fee, the Chairperson received an additional \$345 per meeting.
-Also, directors, other than Mr. Woods, were paid \$230 for Executive Committee meetings, \$288 for Governance, ALCO, Mergers and Acquisition, and 401(k) Committee meetings, and \$403 for Audit, Compensation, IT, and Loan Committee meetings.
-The Chairpersons of the Audit, Compensation, and IT committees received \$575 per meeting and the Chairpersons of the 401(k) and Governance committees received \$403 per meeting.
+In addition to the \$1,610 monthly Board meeting fee, the Chairperson received an additional \$345 per meeting and the Lead Director received an additional \$230 per meeting.
+Also, directors, other than Mr. Woods, were paid \$230 for Executive Committee meetings, \$288 for Governance, ALCO, and 401(k) Committee meetings, and \$403 for Audit, Compensation, IT, and Loan Committee meetings.
+The Chairpersons of the Audit, Compensation, Governance, and IT committees received \$575 per meeting and the Chairpersons of the 401(k) and Governance committees received \$403 per meeting.
 The Lead Director, who facilitates the Executive Session, received \$345 per meeting.
 Director fees are calculated and paid based on an estimated number of Board and Committee meetings per year.

-Historically, the non-employee Company directors have received equity compensation in the form of nonqualified stock options, restricted stock units, or stock awards.
+Historically, the non-employee Company directors have received equity compensation in the form of nonqualified stock options, restricted stock units, and stock awards.
 The Committee selected this form of equity compensation because it aligned the interests of the Board of Directors to those of the shareholders and also because of accounting and tax treatments of such awards.

 The following table shows compensation paid or accrued for the last fiscal year to the Company's non-employee directors.
 Mr. Woods does not receive committee fees and his director meeting fees are disclosed in the "All Other Compensation" column in the Summary Compensation Table for the Named Executive Officers.
-No stock awards to non-employee directors were outstanding at December 31, 2022.
+No stock awards to non-employee directors were outstanding at December 31, 2023.

-NON-EMPLOYEE DIRECTOR COMPENSATION TABLE 2022
+NON-EMPLOYEE DIRECTOR COMPENSATION TABLE 2023